AbdoElsaed/ufd/README.md

 1. SSH into your server or open a terminal in your local backend environment
 2. Activate your virtual environment if you're using one
-3. Run: `pip install -U yt-dlp`
+3. Run the update script: `python update_ytdlp.py`
 4. Restart your backend server

-For the hosted backend on Render, these updates are managed automatically.
+For the hosted backend on Render, these updates are managed automatically, but may take some time.
+The error "Failed to extract any player response" typically means YouTube has updated their website structure and yt-dlp needs to be updated to handle the changes.
+This is a common issue with YouTube downloaders.

 ## License